 Patrons: Weekly badges run a very affordable $325, still low compared to its major peers despite a $75 increase in 2012.
 Some 300,000 people are estimated to come on the grounds during tournament week.
 Most would pay triple that price or more for the privilege of coming to the Masters.

-Television rights: The telecast is rarely interrupted, with key domestic sponsors -- Mercedes-Benz, IBM and AT&T -- paying up to $8 million each toward the break-even TV production for the club, CBS and ESPN, which has the rights to weekday coverage.
+Television rights: The telecast is rarely interrupted, with key domestic sponsors paying up to $8 million each toward the break-even TV production for the club, CBS and ESPN, which has the rights to weekday coverage.
 Both broadcast the tournament on one-year contracts with the club.
-A source told Golf Digest that Augusta National could command well north of the $93 million annual rights fee the USGA will get from Fox Sports for its championships, led by the U.S. Open, for the next 12 years.
+A source told Golf Digest that Augusta National could command well north of the $93 million annual rights fee the USGA will get from Fox Sports for its championships, led by the U.S. Open.
 In exchange for a handshake-type relationship with its broadcast partners, Augusta National has total say over the tournament telecast.

 The club takes the annual profit and puts it back into facilities, including the construction of Berckmans, the world-class practice facility, land to expand facilities and more.
 It's expected to demolish the current permanent media building in lieu of on-site housing for members and Masters competitors.
 It also gives generously to support the game's development, including to The First Tee, the LPGA's Girls Golf initiative, hosting the Drive, Chip and Putt competition, as well creating and running both the Asia Pacific and Latin America Amateur Championships.